Batch Loss Score for Dynamic Data Pruning¶

 TL;DR¶

-This paper proposes Batch Loss Score (BLS), a method that estimates sample importance using only the mean batch loss — which is universally available — rather than per-sample loss, which is difficult to obtain in practice.
-Grounded in a signal-processing perspective via EMA-based low-pass filtering, BLS offers theoretical guarantees and can be integrated into existing dynamic pruning frameworks with just 3 lines of code.
+Batch Loss Score (BLS) is proposed to estimate sample importance using only the mean batch loss instead of hard-to-acquire per-sample losses.
+Providing theoretical guarantees from a signal processing perspective via EMA low-pass filtering, it can be integrated into existing dynamic pruning frameworks with only 3 lines of code.

 Background & Motivation¶

 Dynamic data pruning accelerates deep learning training by skipping less informative samples.
-Per-sample loss is the most intuitive importance measure, yet obtaining it in practice poses significant obstacles: standard training pipelines are highly optimized for computing the mean batch loss, and recovering individual losses from the aggregated scalar is non-trivial.
-For complex objective functions (e.g., multi-component detection losses), defining and isolating a per-sample scalar requires deep task-specific knowledge and invasive code modifications.
+Per-sample loss is the most intuitive measure of importance, but acquiring it in practice faces significant obstacles: standard training pipelines are highly optimized for computing mean batch loss, and recovering individual losses from aggregated loss is non-trivial.
+For complex objective functions (e.g., multi-component detection loss), defining and isolating per-sample scalars requires deep task-specific knowledge and code modification.

-Core insight of BLS: Although per-sample loss is hard to access, the mean batch loss is ubiquitous.
-By maintaining an EMA score for each sample — updated only when that sample appears in the current batch — sample importance can be inferred indirectly.
+The core insight of BLS: while per-sample loss is difficult to obtain, mean batch loss is ubiquitous.
+By maintaining an Exponential Moving Average (EMA) score for each sample (updated only when the sample appears in the current batch), sample importance can be inferred indirectly.

 Method¶